coswind/TestSwipeBackLayout/README.md

-TestSwipeBackLayout
+TestSwipeBackLayout [Android 2.3+]
 ===================

-Demo code copied from https://github.com/Issacw0ng/SwipeBackLayout
+Demo code copied and modified from https://github.com/Issacw0ng/SwipeBackLayout, can run on android 2.3+.